PostHog/posthog.com/contents/tutorials/bubble-ab-tests.md

 ## 2. Capture a custom event

-We're going to create an A/B test comparing how the text of a button affects it's click-through rate.
+We're going to create an A/B test comparing how a button's text affects its click-through rate.
 To compare the results, we first capture a custom event and then set it as our [goal metric](/product-engineers/ab-testing-guide-for-engineers#1-a-clear-measurable-goal) for our A/B test.

-Here are the steps to follow to capture this event:
+To capture this event:

 1. Install the [Bubble Toolbox plugin](https://bubble.io/plugin/toolbox-1488796042609x768734193128308700).
 This enables us to run custom JavaScript code when the button is pressed.